techservicesillinois/SecOps-Powershell-CISDSC/README.md

     <b>What is PowerShell DSC (Desired State Configuration)?</b></br>
     <img width="480" height="360" src="https://img.youtube.com/vi/k_rXBIHu3xk/0.jpg">
   </a>
+  </br>Credit to "Eye on Tech" for the great explanation video
 </p>

 PowerShell DSC resources like the ones offered here can be utilized within other configuration management platforms as well.
 Making this an easy solution regardless of your platform of choice.</br>